 Facts About Delaware Custody Laws

-Ø Each parent are joint custodians of their children.
+- Each parent is a joint custodian of their children.

-Ø Either parent or both parents may file a petition in Family Court asking that the court award custody of the child/children to him/her.
+- Either parent or both parents may file a petition in Family Court asking the court to award them custody of the child.

-Ø Under the Delaware law, no matter which parent has the custody of the child, the other parent is allowed to request information about the child.
+- Under the Delaware law, the non-custodial parent is allowed to request information about the child.

-Ø If there have been findings of any domestic violence or a no-contact order is currently in effect, then there will not be a mediation hearing unless the victim’s attorney requests a mediation hearing and is present.
+- If there have been findings of any domestic violence, there will not be a mediation hearing.
+Additionally, there will not be a mediation hearing if a no-contact order is currently in effect.
+However, the exception will be cases when the victim’s attorney requests a mediation hearing and is present.

-At a mediation meeting, there will be a mediator assisting the parents to come to an agreement, or defining the issues which the parents cannot agree upon.
+At a mediation meeting, there will be a mediator assisting the parents to come to an agreement.
+They will also help with defining the issues which the parents cannot agree upon.
 The mediator will inform both parties of the language and content of the contact guidelines used by the court.